QT-Zhu/AerialSeg/README.md

 1. Lower versions of PyTorch may not contain implementation of AdamW optimizer.
 2. Lower versions of torchvision may not contain implementation of popular segmentation models.
-3. Pay attention to version of driver, CUDA and PyTorch.
+3. Pay attention to the relationship among version of driver, CUDA and PyTorch.

 ## Configuration